IronmanMark2/LabView-and-Teststand/README.md

-# ElevatorwithLabView
+# LabView and TestStand
-Simple Elevator Functionality with LabView
+Simple Program that checkes if numbers is within the limit.